pmarjora/HiLDA/README.md

 ## Installation

-Now you can download the pacakge from Bioconductor https://bioconductor.org/packages/devel/bioc/html/HiLDA.html
+You can download the pacakge from Bioconductor https://bioconductor.org/packages/devel/bioc/html/HiLDA.html

 ```
 if (!requireNamespace("BiocManager", quietly = TRUE))